 More Pet Bird Species and Further Research

-Another dove/pigeon species to consider is the Victoria crowned pigeon.
+Another dove/pigeon species to consider is the Victoria crowned pigeon, and there are plenty more uncommon pet bird species to discover.